Frank Zappa

-1940s–1960s: early life and career
+1940–1965: Early life and career

 Childhood

-Zappa was born on December 21, 1940, in Baltimore, Maryland.
-His mother, Rose Marie (née Colimore), was of Italian (Neapolitan and Sicilian) and French ancestry; his father, whose name was anglicized to Francis Vincent Zappa, was an immigrant from Partinico, near Palermo in the Italian island of Sicily.
+Zappa was born on December 21, 1940, in Baltimore, Maryland, to Rose Marie (née Colimore) and Francis Vincent Zappa.
+He was predominantly of Sicilian descent but also had Greek, Arab and French ancestors.

-Frank, the eldest of four children, was raised in an Italian-American household where Italian was often spoken by his grandparents.
+The eldest of four children, he was raised in an Italian-American household where Italian was often spoken by his grandparents.
 The family moved often because his father, a chemist and mathematician, worked in the defense industry.
 After a time in Florida in the 1940s, the family returned to Maryland, where Zappa's father worked at the Edgewood Arsenal chemical warfare facility of the Aberdeen Proving Ground run by the U.S. Army.
 Due to their home's proximity to the arsenal, which stored mustard gas, gas masks were kept in the home in case of an accident.
 This living arrangement had a profound effect on Zappa, and references to germs, germ warfare, ailments and the defense industry occur frequently throughout his work.

 Zappa's father often brought mercury-filled lab equipment home from his workplace and gave it to Zappa to play with.
 Zappa said that as a child he "used to play with it all the time", often by putting liquid mercury on the floor and using a hammer to spray out mercury droplets in a circular pattern, eventually covering the entire floor of his bedroom with them.
-Childhood exposure to toxic elemental mercury on military bases is known to increase the risk of developing prostate cancer as an adult.
-Zappa was diagnosed with terminal prostate cancer in 1990, and died from it in 1993 at the age of 52.

 Zappa was often sick as a child, suffering from asthma, earaches and sinus problems.
 A doctor treated his sinusitis by inserting a pellet of radium into each of Zappa's nostrils.
-At the time, little was known about the potential dangers of even small amounts of therapeutic radiation, and although it has since been claimed that nasal radium treatment has causal connections to cancer, no studies have provided enough evidence to confirm this.
+At the time, little was known about the potential dangers of even small amounts of therapeutic radiation and mercury exposure.

 Nasal imagery and references appear in his music and lyrics, as well as in the collage album covers created by his long-time collaborator Cal Schenkel.
-Zappa believed his childhood diseases might have been due to exposure to mustard gas, released by the nearby chemical warfare facility, and his health worsened when he lived in Baltimore.
+Zappa believed his childhood diseases might have been due to exposure to mustard gas released by the nearby chemical warfare facility, and his health worsened when he lived in Baltimore.
 In 1952, his family relocated for reasons of health to Monterey, California, where his father taught metallurgy at the Naval Postgraduate School.
 They soon moved to the San Diego neighborhood of Clairemont, and then to the nearby city of El Cajon, before finally returning to San Diego.